saurabhh-svg/slogan-maker/README.md

+# SLOGAN MAKER

-A static Fully Functional React App generating slogans on basis of search keyword from data provided.
+A static Fully Functional React App generating slogans for free on basis of search keyword entered by the user.

+## What it has ?

 Consists of a dynamic search component to search through the database.